Turkey red

-Turkey red is a color that was widely used to dye cotton in the 18th and 19th century.
-It was made using the root of the rubia plant, through a long and laborious process.
-It originated in India or Turkey, and was brought to Europe in the 1740s.
-In France it was known as rouge d'Andrinople.
+Turkey red is a dyeing method that was widely used to give cotton a distinctive bright red colour in the 18th and 19th centuries.
+It was made using the root of the rubia (madder) plant, through a long and laborious process which originated in the historical Levant region, namely being developed in India and China.
+Turkey red was brought to Europe in the 1740s and in France was known as rouge d'Andrinople.

 History

 As the Industrial Revolution spread across Europe, chemists and manufacturers sought new red dyes that could be used for large-scale manufacture of textiles.
+One colour imported into Europe from Asia in the 18th and early 19th century was Turkey red, known in France as rouge d'Andrinople.

+Turkey red used the root of the rubia (madder) plant as the colorant, but the process was long and complicated, involving multiple soaking of the fabrics in lye, olive oil, sheep's dung, and other ingredients.

+Turkey red fabric was more expensive but resulted in a fine bright and lasting red, similar to carmine, perfectly suited to cotton, a fabric to which it had previously proven difficult to affix dye.
+Aiding the colouring of Turkey red was the discovery of mordants in India; mordants create a bond between dyestuffs and fibres, and the volume of mordant applied to fibres impacts the strength of hue which the fibre or cloth takes on.
+The Turkey red technique was used to dye and produce plain woven cotton cloths, which could also be used as a base for printing, using wooden blocks, copper plates, and/or cylindrical printing methods.

+Turkey red achieved its popularity as a natural dye for several reasons, namely that it was colourfast – it did not fade in light or when washed, and did not transfer colour to other fabrics, proving that completed fabrics could be used in both clothing and furnishing.

-One popular color imported into Europe from Turkey and India in the 18th and early 19th century was Turkey red, known in France as rouge d'Andrinople.
-Beginning in the 1740s, this bright red color was used to dye or print cotton textiles in England, the Netherlands and France.
-Turkey red used the root of the rubia plant as the colorant, but the process was long and complicated, involving multiple soaking of the fabrics in lye, olive oil, sheep's dung, and other ingredients.
-The fabric was more expensive but resulted in a fine bright and lasting red, similar to carmine, perfectly suited to cotton.
-The fabric was widely exported from Europe to Africa, the Middle East and America.
-In 19th-century America, it was widely used in making the traditional patchwork quilt.
+Beginning in the 1740s, this bright red colour was used to dye and print cotton textiles in England, Scotland, the Netherlands and France.
+Turkey red fabric, while retailed in Europe, was widely created for the export market, traded from Europe to India, Africa, the Middle East and America, often to the detriment of the local economy, trade, and artisans.
+Designs were often appropriated and cheaply retailed.
+In 19th-century America, Turkey red was widely used in making traditional patchwork quilts.